sammancoaching/website/_learning_hours/devops/github_actions.md

 Explain: What did you learn from setting up a GitHub Actions CI-Flow.

 Encourage them to take the note with them and stick it on their desk, (or take a screenshot of the document and keep it on their computer desktop) for a week.

+This is a [Note Important Takeaway]({% link _activities/conclusions/write_important_takeaway.md %}) conclusions activity.